-Rendering complex, manifold relations and patterns in contextual information spaces (Scharl et al. 2015) requires an integration of metadata extracted from text documents (unstructured) with statistical indicator data (structured).
-For this purpose, the ASAP roadmap includes the development of core components in Year 1 (acquisition, representation and visualization of statistical data, temporal controls) and Year 2 (data layers and geospatial projections), the provision of open APIs for effective data interchange and integrating the visualizations in a wide range of applications in Year 2, and the use of these APIs (i) to support dynamic re-calibration of processing from M20 onwards (T5.3), and (ii) to provide key functionalities for the Web content analytics and telecommunications use cases.
+Rendering complex, manifold relations and patterns in contextual information spaces (Scharl et al., 2015) requires an integration of metadata extracted from text documents (unstructured) with statistical indicator data (structured).
+For this purpose, ASAP developed a number of core components in Year 1 (acquisition, representation and visualization of statistical data; temporal controls) and Year 2 (data layers and geospatial projections).

+Year 2 efforts resulted in a first version of an open API for effective data interchange and integrating the visualizations into a wide range of applications.
+In Year 3, the API has been extended and adapted to support dynamic re-calibration of processing workflows (T5.3), and to provide key functionalities for the Web content analytics and telecommunications use cases (WP8, WP9).